godotengine/godot-docs/classes/class_giprobe.rst

 Real-time global illumination (GI) probe.

+.. rst-class:: classref-introduction-group

 Description
 -----------

-``GIProbe``\ s are used to provide high-quality real-time indirect light to scenes.
-They precompute the effect of objects that emit light and the effect of static geometry to simulate the behavior of complex light in real-time. ``GIProbe``\ s need to be baked before using, however, once baked, dynamic objects will receive light from them.
+**GIProbe**\ s are used to provide high-quality real-time indirect light to scenes.
+They precompute the effect of objects that emit light and the effect of static geometry to simulate the behavior of complex light in real-time. **GIProbe**\ s need to be baked before using, however, once baked, dynamic objects will receive light from them.
 Further, lights can be fully dynamic or baked.

-Having ``GIProbe``\ s in a scene can be expensive, the quality of the probe can be turned down in exchange for better performance in the :ref:`ProjectSettings<class_ProjectSettings>` using :ref:`ProjectSettings.rendering/quality/voxel_cone_tracing/high_quality<class_ProjectSettings_property_rendering/quality/voxel_cone_tracing/high_quality>`.
+Having **GIProbe**\ s in a scene can be expensive, the quality of the probe can be turned down in exchange for better performance in the :ref:`ProjectSettings<class_ProjectSettings>` using :ref:`ProjectSettings.rendering/quality/voxel_cone_tracing/high_quality<class_ProjectSettings_property_rendering/quality/voxel_cone_tracing/high_quality>`.

-\ **Procedural generation:** ``GIProbe`` can be baked in an exported project, which makes it suitable for procedurally generated or user-built levels as long as all the geometry is generated in advance.
+\ **Procedural generation:** **GIProbe** can be baked in an exported project, which makes it suitable for procedurally generated or user-built levels as long as all the geometry is generated in advance.

-\ **Performance:** ``GIProbe`` is relatively demanding on the GPU and is not suited to low-end hardware such as integrated graphics (consider :ref:`BakedLightmap<class_BakedLightmap>` instead).
-To provide a fallback for low-end hardware, consider adding an option to disable ``GIProbe`` in your project's options menus.
-A ``GIProbe`` node can be disabled by hiding it.
+\ **Performance:** **GIProbe** is relatively demanding on the GPU and is not suited to low-end hardware such as integrated graphics (consider :ref:`BakedLightmap<class_BakedLightmap>` instead).
+To provide a fallback for low-end hardware, consider adding an option to disable **GIProbe** in your project's options menus.
+A **GIProbe** node can be disabled by hiding it.

 \ **Note:** Meshes should have sufficiently thick walls to avoid light leaks (avoid one-sided walls).
 For interior levels, enclose your level geometry in a sufficiently large box and bridge the loops to close the mesh.
 To further prevent light leaks, you can also strategically place temporary :ref:`MeshInstance<class_MeshInstance>` nodes with :ref:`GeometryInstance.use_in_baked_light<class_GeometryInstance_property_use_in_baked_light>` enabled.
-These temporary nodes can then be hidden after baking the ``GIProbe`` node.
+These temporary nodes can then be hidden after baking the **GIProbe** node.

-\ **Note:** Due to a renderer limitation, emissive :ref:`ShaderMaterial<class_ShaderMaterial>`\ s cannot emit light when used in a ``GIProbe``.
-Only emissive :ref:`SpatialMaterial<class_SpatialMaterial>`\ s can emit light in a ``GIProbe``.
+\ **Note:** Due to a renderer limitation, emissive :ref:`ShaderMaterial<class_ShaderMaterial>`\ s cannot emit light when used in a **GIProbe**.
+Only emissive :ref:`SpatialMaterial<class_SpatialMaterial>`\ s can emit light in a **GIProbe**.

+.. rst-class:: classref-introduction-group

 Tutorials
 ---------